Nassau County, New York: Geography

-Countyscape

 Climate

 Nassau County has a climate similar to other coastal areas of the Northeastern United States; it has warm, humid summers and cool, wet winters.
-The county is classified as humid subtropical (Cfa) by some definitions, particularly closer to Queens and on the south coast (other areas of Nassau have a hot-summer humid continental climate (Dfa)).
-A significant portion of the western area of the county is Cfa due to being downwind from the urban heat island effect of New York City.
-The winters used to be colder with more snowstorms, but have warmed due to climate change.
+The county's climate is classified as humid subtropical (Cfa) according to the Köppen climate classification.
+According to the Trewartha climate classification the climate is oceanic (Do) since six to seven months average above 50″F (10″C).
 The Atlantic Ocean helps bring afternoon sea breezes that temper the heat in the warmer months and limit the frequency and severity of thunderstorms.
 Nassau County has a moderately sunny climate, averaging between 2,400 and 2,800 hours of sunshine annually.
-Average monthly temperatures in Mineola range from 31.9 °F in January to 74.9 °F in July.
-PRISM Climate Group, Oregon State U The hardiness zones are 7b and 7a.
+The hardiness zone is 7b.

 Adjacent counties

 Nassau County borders the following counties: